 France is a State Party to UNESCO’s six cultural heritage conventions, and works to promote and support cultural cooperation at UNESCO

 France supports the protection of tangible and intangible natural and cultural heritage, everywhere and in all circumstances.
 It is working with the African World Heritage Fund (AWHF) to enhance the representativeness of the World Heritage Lists.
 It prioritizes heritage protection in situations of conflict and the fight against the illegal trafficking of cultural property.

 By providing its Alfred Merlin ship for use by UNESCO, France gave significant support to the Skerki Bank exploration mission, the first carried out under the Convention on the Protection of the Underwater Cultural Heritage.

-France is at the root of the 2005 Convention on the Protection and Promotion of the Diversity of Cultural Expressions and also advocates for multilingualism.
+As a member of the intergovernmental committee for the Convention on the Protection and Promotion of the Diversity of Cultural Expressions, France is working for its application to online platforms.

 France is committed to an ambitious UNESCO, able to respond to the challenges of its time

 At the Executive Board, France is calling for a budget which will help UNESCO carry out its missions.
 It is one of the leading contributors to UNESCO, in terms of both regular budget contributions and voluntary contributions.
 The latter have grown since 2019 to reach €10 million per year.
 France will strive to maintain this level of commitment and will continue to honour its contribution to the regular budget in good time.